JNTMKCN/Affine_IO/readme.md

 在Segatool中使用：

 `[chuniio]
-; If you wish to sideload a different chuniio, specify the DLL path here<br>
+; If you wish to sideload a different chuniio, specify the DLL path here

 path=affine.dll`